ocaml/ocaml.org/data/problems/stream.md

 be finite or infinite.

 The goal of this exercise is to define a type `'a stream` which only contains infinite sequences.
-Using this type, define the functions following functions:
+Using this type, define the following functions:
 ```ocaml
 val hd : 'a stream -> 'a
 (** Returns the first element of a stream *)